brandones/shiny-keycloak/README.md

 # R Shiny with user authentication over HTTPS

 I want to use R Shiny to create dashboards to look at health record data from OpenMRS.
-Don't worry, this tutorial is not specific to OpenMRS.
+This tutorial is not specific to OpenMRS.
 I'll explain how to get R Shiny working with user authentication via ShinyProxy and KeyCloak, all dockerized, all over HTTPS.

 #### Notate Bene